bifromqio/bifromq-docs/website/docs/06_plugin/2_auth_provider.md

 When the client is authenticated successfully, BifroMQ expects the interface to return an Ok structure, with the following fields:

-* trafficId: Tenant identifier to which the client's identity belongs
+* tenantId: Tenant identifier to which the client's identity belongs
 * userId: Identifier representing the client

 A Reject return value indicates that the authentication failed.
 There are currently three supported reasons: